bethmrobertson/bethmrobertson.github.io/Hospital_Data_Analysis.md

 - Ensure race information is collected upon admission.
 - The average number of lab procedures performed does not vary significantly by race.
 - There is a correlation between the number of lab procedures and the length of the hospital stay.
 Determine if one is causal of the other.
+- Investigate emergency admissions that stayed less than the average number of days to find possible improvements for the future.
 <br>

 **Questions and Insights**